 Only Reading Guidebooks

-Sometimes you can be over prepared.
-When planning a vacation, the boy scouts motto doesn’t apply.
+Sometimes you can be over-prepared.
+When planning a vacation, the boy scouts’ motto doesn’t apply.
 When I go places I haven’t been, I don’t want to look like a tourist.
 So I prepare too much.
 When my Mom suggested that we do a Girls Weekend to New Orleans last fall, I fell into this trap.
 I read all the guide books and blogs on what to do.
 I wanted to see it all.
 Everything I read said to stay in the French Quarter.
 The neighborhoods outside of the French Quarter can be sketchy.
 As I was going over the plan with my sister on the airplane, and the passenger next to me made a recommendation.
 She said if you love the music, go to Frenchmen’s Street.
-It’s walking distance from the French Quarter.
+It’s within walking distance from the French Quarter.

-The guide books had me too terrified that I was afraid to leave the safety of French Quarter.
+The guide books had me too terrified that I was afraid to leave the safety of the French Quarter.
 We got bored of the Quarter and so we tried Frenchman’s Street.
 We had more fun there, met with locals and heard some great music.
 We were so happy that we chose to venture out of our safe zone.
 The scariest part about it was a few weeks after being home, we heard there was a shooting in the French Quarter.
 I guess it wasn’t that safe after all.
 The lesson, don’t always trust what you read.
-Listen to advance you get from the locals.
+Listen to the advice you get from the locals.
 They know where all the cool spots are.

 There is so much useful information online, including customer reviews and insider tips.
-The problem with it is sometimes its wrong.
+The problem with it is sometimes it’s wrong.
 I do my best to find reputable sources but that doesn’t always work out.
 Facebook and Social Media is the worst for this.
 While companies remember to update their website with new hours, they neglect the other places.

 I ran into this problem the other weekend.
 I had gotten my Mom a MN Wine Passports, and we wanted to christen it.
 There are 11 different wineries close to the Twin Cities, so we picked the first one.
 They didn’t have a website, so I went to their Facebook profile.
 It said they were open and off we went.
 After a 45 min drive, we found out they were closed.
 We were now in the middle of nowhere with no direction to go.
 I looked through the passport and located the next closest winery, Sovereign Estates.
 This time, we called them first.
 Once getting there we had an amazing time.
-It has become my new go to winery because of the great service and staff there.
+It has become my new go to a winery because of the great service and staff there.

 The lesson, call ahead.
 In our case, it was the off season.
 I should have known better.
 I was so excited that I had a sitter for a few hours; I forgot one of the basic rules.